How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Players to Watch

-The Thunder travel to face the Nuggets on Saturday at 9:00 PM ET.
+The Timberwolves take to the home court of the Kings on Saturday at 10:00 PM ET.

 How to Watch